Built for teams shipping webhook-heavy integrations.

 Our goal is simple: reduce the time between seeing a webhook failure and verifying the fix.
 That is where integrations either gain trust or quietly create support debt.

-Webhook bugs usually are not obvious infrastructure failures.
-They are subtle debugging failures: payload shape mismatches, signature verification issues, response handling mistakes, and replay gaps that are painful to reproduce once a real event has already happened.
+Webhook bugs are subtle: payload shape mismatches, signature verification issues, response handling mistakes, and replay gaps that are painful to reproduce once a real event has already happened.

 WebhookScout gives developers one place to inspect incoming requests, replay historical events, forward deliveries to local or staged environments, validate HMAC signatures, and understand traffic patterns across providers.